 EHT P/L is a private company established in March 2017 by a group of electric vehicle (EV) enthusiasts, with the goal of ensuring there would be a network of EV fast chargers allowing access for EV drivers to all parts of Tasmania.
-With support from UPC Renewables and the Tasmanian Government Smart Charging grants program EHT will complete six sites by late 2020 that, combined with sites established by others, will achieve near statewide coverage.
-The small remaining gaps should be filled in 2021.
+With support from UPC Renewables (now ACEN) and the Tasmanian Government Smart Charging grants program EHT completed six sites by late 2020 that, combined with sites established by others, achieved near statewide coverage.
+The small remaining gaps are being filled rapidly.

 The shareholders of EHT are members of the Australian Electric Vehicle Association (Tasmania Branch), which has an interest in the promotion and development of electric transport.
 Visit us on Facebook.

-The shareholders of EHT have pledged nearly $600,000 for investment in fast chargers in Tasmania.
-EHT has raised additional contributions of nearly $250,000 as detailed below.
-All of the planning, contract negotiation and site development oversight is undertaken by EHT investors with no paid staff.
-None of the EHT investors or board are paid.
-To date over $100,000 equivalent in time has been contributed by the shareholders.
-In total the value of all resources exceeds $900,000 and is still building.
+The shareholders of EHT initially pledged nearly $600,000 for investment in fast chargers in Tasmania.
+EHT raised additional contributions of nearly $250,000 to start the deployment program.
+All of the planning, contract negotiation and site development oversight is undertaken by EHT investors..
+None of the EHT board are paid but significant time has been contributed by the shareholders.

 EHT investors recognise the high risks involved in EV fast chargers as a commercial venture and are prepared to accept there is a significant risk of losing capital.
 Nonetheless, the investment is made on a commercial basis with the business and pricing structure designed to provide a commercial return in the long term.